Skip to Content

 Changes in the cowboy boot in the 1900s

 By 1910, the cowboy’s work and style began influencing the boot’s design.
-Bootmakers started experimenting with toes of varying widths, soles of varying thickness, and different colored leathers.
+Bootmakers started experimenting with varying toe widths, soles, and colored leathers.

-The Hyer brothers also made their famous ‘wrinkled toe’ design – it consisted of curved or straight stitched lines across the top of the foot.
+The Hyer brothers also made their famous ‘wrinkled toe’ design, consisting of curved or straight stitched lines across the top of the foot.
 By this period, the toe decor of cowboy boots came to be known by different names: fleur-de-lis, bug, flower, etc.

 By the 1920s and 1930s, the cowboy boot was no longer just a part of a cowboy’s attire; movie stars and Hollywood personalities started wearing them.
-At this time, bootmakers also started adding western influences and designs to their boots: floral images, vines, tulips, color variations, etc.
+At this time, bootmakers added Western influences and designs to their boots: floral images, vines, tulips, color variations, etc.

 After World War II (1940-1965)